Top 80 redrive rebuild

 Rarely, a screw can be so stuck/corroded in place that the head of the screw must be removed, the stub grasped with Vice Grips, heat applied, and a judicious move with the Vice Grips made.
 Heat and penetrating fluid are the magic bullets to get out stubborn screws and bolts.

-So-called "easy-outs" are not easy and rarely work except where the stud is broken flush with the surface and can be easily turned.
+So-called "easy-outs" are never easy and rarely work except where the stud is broken flush with the surface and can be easily turned.
 If the threaded fitting is frozen in the socket, the "easy-out" will expand the hole in the stud and make it even more difficult to extract.
 I repeat: penetrating fluid, heat, and patience are the KEYS to removing frozen fittings.
-Liquid Wrench is the better fluid for this kind of problem but the fitting may need 24 hours to soak.
+Liquid Wrench is the better fluid for this kind of problem but the fitting will need 24 hours to soak.

 For the most stubborn screws/bolts, pilots should consider using this ingenious Japanese hand tool, the Vessel Impact Driver, to remove them.
 It has a 1/2" drive which can take any adapter or socket or hex bit.
 This tool will safely remove screws and bolts that an ordinary impact tool will not.